menu

 Demographics

-The overall education level of Staples is somewhat higher than in the average US city of 21.84%: 25.26% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Staples is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.26% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Staples in 2022 was $34,869, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $139,476 for a family of four.
 However, Staples contains both very wealthy and poor people as well.